Luyao787/luyao787.github.io/_posts/2025-06-01-contact_modeling.md

 We note that the compact formulation \eqref{eq:compact_form} is related to a Nolinear Complementarity Problem (NCP).
 It is challenging to solve a NCP in general.
 Therefore, several approximation methods have been proposed.
-For example, by relaxing the complementarity constraint, we arrive at a Conic Complementarity Problem (CCP):
+For example, by relaxing the complementarity constraint, we arrive at a Cone Complementarity Problem (CCP):

 $$
 \begin{equation} \label{eq:CCP}